oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 #### Time triggers

 It is possible to tell the ADC to trigger an acquisition at a certain date.
-Note that this date comes from the ADC's internal clock, and this is not how the ADC should be configure for use with WRTD.
+Note that this date comes from the ADC's internal clock, and this is not how the ADC should be configured for use with WRTD.
 Nonetheless this can be useful for testing or other applications.
+What WRTD uses is external triggers, which will be discussed later.

-We only to configure the time triggers with the API described earlier.
+We only need to configure the time triggers with the API described earlier.
 We can set a date in two parts: seconds and nanoseconds.
 ```c
 // Initializing the configuration to default